Enantiomer: Parity violation

 For all intents and purposes, each enantiomer in a pair has the same energy.
 However, theoretical physics predicts that due to parity violation of the weak nuclear force (the only force in nature that can "tell left from right"), there is actually a minute difference in energy between enantiomers (on the order of 10−12 eV or 10−10 kJ/mol or less) due to the weak neutral current mechanism.
 This difference in energy is far smaller than energy changes caused by even small changes in molecular conformation, and far too small to measure by current technology, and is therefore chemically inconsequential.
 In the sense used by particle physicists, the "true" enantiomer of a molecule, which has exactly the same mass-energy content as the original molecule, is a mirror-image that is also built from antimatter (antiprotons, antineutrons, and positrons).
 Throughout this article, "enantiomer" is used only in the chemical sense of compounds of ordinary matter that are not superposable on their mirror image.

 Quasi-enantiomers

-Quasi-enantiomers are molecular species that are not strictly enantiomers, but behave as if they are.
-In quasi-enantiomers majority of the molecule is reflected; however, an atom or group within the molecule is changed to a similar atom or group.
-Quasi-enantiomers can also be defined as molecules that have the potential to become enantiomers if an atom or group in the molecule is replaced.
-An example of quasi-enantiomers would (S)-bromobutane and (R)-iodobutane.
-Under normal conditions the enantiomers for (S)-bromobutane and (R)-iodobutane would (R)-bromobutane and (S)-iodobutane respectively.
-Quasi-enantiomers would also produce quasi-racemates, which are similar to normal racemates (see Racemic mixture) in that they form an equal mixture of quasi-enantiomers.
+Quasi-enantiomers are molecular species that are not strictly enantiomers, but behave as if they were.
+In quasi-enantiomers, the majority of the molecule is reflected; however, an atom or group within the molecule is changed to a similar atom or group.
+Quasi-enantiomers can also be defined as molecules that have the potential to become enantiomers if an atom or group in the molecule were replaced.
+An example of quasi-enantiomers is (S)-bromobutane and (R)-iodobutane.
+Under normal conditions, the enantiomers for (S)-bromobutane and (R)-iodobutane are (R)-bromobutane and (S)-iodobutane respectively.
+Quasi-enantiomers also produce quasi-racemates, which are similar to normal racemates (see Racemic mixture) in that they form an equal mixture of quasi-enantiomers.

-Though not considered actual enantiomers, the naming convention for quasi-enantiomers also follows the same trend as enantiomers when looking at (R) and (S) configurations - which are considered from a geometrical basis (see Cahn–Ingold–Prelog priority rules).

 Quasi-enantiomers have applications in parallel kinetic resolution.